ZieIony/Carbon/README.md

     </style>

 ### Changelog
+##### 0.7.3
+ - native ripples on 5.+,
+ - insets handling for all layouts,
+ - fixed bug with Fragment transactions,
+ - hardware accelerated rounded corners working for all versions of Android

 ##### 0.7.2
  - updated RippleDrawable to mimic the original one
  - added RippleDrawable comparison and a sample for ScrimInsetsLayout